 I’ve been using some kind of eye product for more than 15 years now.
 Has it frozen my face in time?
 Nah, not even Botox could do that.

-What I think it has done is allow the visual part of the ageing in this area to happen a more gradually.
-This definitely has its upside and allows for less OMFG shocks when you happen to see a quite different staring back at you in the bathroom from that which you have in your mind.
+What I think it has done is allow the visual part of the aging in this area to happen more gradually.
+This definitely has its upside and allows for fewer OMFG shocks when you happen to see a quite different staring back at you in the bathroom from that which you have in your mind.

 A bit like when I reminisce about my uni days like they were yesterday.
 Except they were yesteryear.
 Ye Olde Worlde Yesteryear.

 See, despite being a convert to including an eye cream in my beauty routine, I’m more of a long-term girl than someone looking for a cream to deliver an instant fix.

 Because that’s where I think we can – and do – get a bit cynical about what products claim to offer.

 To keep the cynicism at bay, here are a couple of things to consider when seeking out an eye cream that’s perfect for your eyes.

 - What’s your main eye issue?
 Is it fine lines, puffiness, dark circles.
 Maybe you have more than one issue.

 - What’s your budget?